 Conclusions

 The El Mayor – Cucupah earthquake triggered slip on several right-lateral and conjugate left-lateral faults in the Salton Trough (Figure 12).
 The stepover observed in the UAVSAR data connects the Laguna Salada and Elsinore faults.
 The broad pattern of uplift suggests a regional intrusion of water or possibly magma.
 The region of uplifting crust localizes southward over the year following the earthquake.
+The observed pattern of co-seismic and post-seismic deformation induced by the 2010 El Mayor-Cucapah earthquake is consistent with the transitional tectonic regime, and the historic record of earthquake sequences in which major events have occurred on northwest-trending strike-slip faults, and with minor slip on conjugate cross-faults.
+The history of triggered slip and sequences of earthquakes suggests the potential for triggering an earthquake on the southern Elsinore fault zone, which has not ruptured in several centuries.

 Acknowledgements